data-mechanics/course-2017-fal-proj/READMEp2.md

         The columns used from this dataset included the coordinates of the associated obese person.

     (3) Boston Zoning GeoJson:
-        This is a shapefile used to determine if a coordinate falls within a partiular neighborhood.
+        This is a shapefile used to determine if a coordinate falls within a particular neighborhood.

     With the above information, we we're able to associate each obese person to one or multiple properties based on proximity.
 The resulting transformation was of the form: (Property Value: Number of obese